Viktor Hovland Betting Profile: The Sentry - PGA TOUR

 Hovland's Best Finishes

-- Hovland participated in 24 tournaments last season, picking up four wins with seven top-five finishes and 11 finishes in the top 10.
+- Hovland, who took part in 24 tournaments last season, secured four wins with seven top-five finishes and 11 finishes in the top 10.

 - In those 24 events, he made the cut 24 times (100%).